 “Depending on how they’re programmed, [drop down menus] can be difficult for search engines to crawl.
 But there’s another, bigger reason…Drop down menus are annoying, according to usability studies from the NN Group.
 This is because as visitors, we move our eyes much faster than we move the mouse.
 When we move the mouse to a menu item, we’ve already decided to click…and then the drop down gives us more options.
 It’s a moment of friction in our minds as visitors.”

-It’s best to stick to 5-7 menu items using the horizontal bar design that people are used to seeing when they visit a website so they don’t have to spend extra mental energy figuring out where to go.Website users shouldn’t have to spend any extra mental energy figuring out how your website’s navigation works.
+Stick to 5-7 menu items using the horizontal bar design.
+People expect to see a menu bar when they visit a website.
+You don’t want them to spend extra mental energy figuring out where to go.Website users shouldn’t have to spend any extra mental energy figuring out how your website’s navigation works.
 Click To Tweet

-It’s also worth noting that Google will demote your site if your menu buttons or clickable items are too close together, which is something your designer should be able to address.
+Google will demote your site if your menu buttons or clickable items are too close.
+Your designer will be able to address this.